 when i created the journal it was because i couldn’t find one that worked for me.
 I had no idea at the time that it would lead me to where i needed to be in so many ways!

-Once I accepted I COULD change my story, I stopped holding myself back with worrying and I started doing.
+Once I accepted I COULD change my story, I stopped holding myself back and I started doing.

 We need to really think about what we want and how we are going to get it.
 We then need to find out how to make the changes and ways to overcome our own self sabotage, otherwise we are just living life in neutral and hoping for the best.
 I personally had to stop seeking social approval and instead go for what I really wanted - I had to take some time out to remember what that was.